 The materials used in making the waterless cookware add to its safety.
 The surgical stainless steel prevents the leaching of harmful heavy metals into the food from the pot due to its impermeable nature.
 The stainless steel layers ensure that aluminum does not have any contact with your food.
 The cookware is resistant to corrosion and so, the particles of corroded parts of your pot will not get deposited in your food.

 Better Nutrients Retention

 This style of cooking results in meals that are healthier, taste better and look better than traditionally cooked foods.
-Waterless cooking has the capacity of retaining over 90% of the food’s nutrient.
+Waterless cooking has the capacity of retaining over 90% of the food’s nutrients.
 With the traditional cooking methods, the foods lose nutrients, flavors, appearances, and even its texture.